clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 Finally, there is a lot of work on the plotting API that would be great for new contributors, like adding support for color schemes to the 3D plots.
-If you find that interesting and would like to get involved, please let me know!
+If you find that interesting and would like to get involved, please let me know!<br>

+---

 ## FireFox Developer Tools: Sebastian Zartner
 Published 8 July 2023.
-Q3 2022 Funding Round.
-Report 4.
+Q3 2022 Funding Round Report 4.

 ###  Custom Formatters for Firefox